Information for refugee and displaced dental professionals

 - Licence in Dental Surgery: From the Royal College of Surgeons of England.

-You may be able to apply for temporary registration, where the offer of an approved supervised post has been made.
+You may be able to apply for temporary registration if you have been offered an approved supervised post.
 Find out more about temporary registration.

 Eligibility for ORE priority booking